Travis Lakins Sr.: Lancaster Barnstormers

 On April 17, 2023, Lakins signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 In three games for the Barnstormers, he recorded a 3.00 ERA with 4 strikeouts in 3 innings of work.
 With Lancaster, Lakins won the Atlantic League championship.

 Lakins retired from professional baseball following the 2023 season to pursue a career in business.

 Chicago White Sox

 On June 25, 2024, Lakins came out of retirement and signed a minor league contract with the Chicago White Sox.
 In 24 appearances for the rookie-level Arizona Complex League White Sox and Triple-A Charlotte Knights, accumulating a 1-2 record and 5.72 ERA with 40 strikeouts and 2 saves across 20 1/3 innings pitched.
 Lakins elected free agency following the season on November 4.

 Algodoneros de Union Laguna

 On January 6, 2025, Lakins signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 18 starts 95.1 innings he went 9-3 with a 4.72 ERA and 75 strikeouts while also throwing one complete game shutout.
+He became a free agent following the season.